niutyut/LdaGibbs/README.md

 *params_est* now holds the parameter estimates for the topic-word multinomial distributions and the document-topic mixture proportions.
 See Gibbs.R for more detail on that.

+Note: alpha is a K-dimensional vector, the parameter for the dirichlet prior on theta.
+If we pass *gibbs.sampler.lda* a scalar rather than a K-vector, it assumes that the distribution is symmetric.
+Same for beta, except in V dimensions, the length of the vocabulary.

 We can make sense of this output with the helper functions in gibbs_output.R.
 For instance, let's look at the topic mixtures for document 1, and then let's look at the most probable words for each topic.

 ```R
 doc1_mix <- get_mixture_proportions(params_est, 1)